 To maximize freshness for next time, store whole coffee beans in a sealed container, even just a Ziploc bag, anywhere you'd like—on the counter, refrigerator or freezer.

 What's the best way to make coffee?
 Both Wilson and Steiman prefer French-press coffee, which doesn't use a filter.

-In this brewing method, water and grounds mingle in the pot together for a few minutes.
-The gist?
 Using a French-press coffee pot, pour boiling water over the specified amount of grounds (check the instructions on your pot) and steep for two to four minutes with the lid on.
 Then take the plunge: Push the grounds to the bottom of the beaker, to separate the liquid from the solids.
 Because there's no filter, expect a bit of grit.

 "French press makes the best coffee there is, particularly if you start with great coffee," Wilson says.

 The worst-tasting coffee is made with a percolator.
 "No one should ever use one," Wilson advises.
 With a percolator, water boils and goes over the coffee grounds, again and again, producing a scorched taste.